-What very few people imagined is that, beyond its exquisite taste and high nutrient content, this ingredient has interesting uses in the home, beauty care and the garden.
+What very few people imagine is that, beyond its exquisite taste and high nutrient content, this ingredient has interesting uses in the home, beauty care and the garden.

 1. Onions for cleaning grills and frying pans

 Stick a piece of onion on a fork and rub it over the utensils you want to clean.
-Then remove any excess debris using a moist towel or a bit of dish soap.
+Then remove any excess pulp using a moist towel or a bit of dish soap.

 2. Getting rid of stains